rupali2822/rupali2822/README.md

 Here are some ideas to get you started:

-- 💡 Android Developer @ Satmat Technology
+- 💡 Android Application Developer @ Satmat Technology
 - 🔧 Working on app modifications, customer requirements & complaint resolutions
 - 📲 Available for Android app support, bug fixes, and feature updates
 - 💬 Open to freelance projects & collaborations